kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | :--: |
 | Fig. 5 Service Network Details |

-Fig. 6 below show istio proxy resource consumption during the test execution time, bytes transferred during entire test increased from around 10KB/s to 77KB/s in the peak time.
+Fig. 6 shows the Istio proxy resource consumption.
+During the test phase, the transferred amount of data increased from around 10KB/s to 77KB/s in peak time.

-Memory consumption of istio proxy increased from 66MB to 67 MB in peak time, CPU consumption, before test started was 0.050 in the peak time the value increased to around 0.100.
+Memory consumption of the Istio proxy increased from 66 MB to 67 MB in the peak time.
+CPU consumption increased from 0.050 before the test started, to around 0.100 in peak time.

-By test start, memory consumption as well as CPU consumption increased rapidly but decreased in 5 minutes to the normal values.
+At test start, memory consumption and CPU consumption increased rapidly, but within 5 minutes, they decreased to the normal values.

-Data amount transferred with in the mesh compared to previous scenarios **Scenario 2** and **Scenario 3** significantly decreased, which to lead back missing tracing collector service calls.
+Compared to **Scenario 2** and **Scenario 3**, the transferred amount of data decreased significantly decreased, which is related to the missing tracing collector service calls.

 | ![Istio resource consumption](../assets/istio-100per-no-svc-resource.jpg) |
 | :--: |
 | Fig. 6 Istio Proxy Resource Consumption |

+Fig. 7 shows an overview of the Kubernetes CoreDNS service.
-Like **Scenario 3** Kubernetes CoreDNS service side DNS request per second increased significantly, from 2 packet per second to 8 packet per second.
+Like in **Scenario 3**, the DNS requests per second increased significantly, from 2 packet/sec to 8 packet/sec.
-DNS cache misses also doubled in the test execution time, which also explain increased DSN lookup response time, this value increased from 1 second to 4 seconds and response times up to 500ms during test execution time.
+During test execution, DNS cache misses also doubled, which also explains the increased DNS lookup response time.
+DNS lookup response time increased from 1 second to 4 seconds, and response times went up to 500ms.

 | ![Kubernetes CoreDNS Overview](../assets/istio-100per-no-svc-coredns-overview.jpg) |
 | :--: |